Pre-lien Notice / Notice to Owner

 A. Claimant has furnished labor, materials, and/or equipment (collectively, the “Work”) to improve the real property located at [STREET ADDRESS, WARD, CITY, DC ZIP], more particularly described on Exhibit A attached hereto (the “Property”).

-B. Pursuant to D.C.
-Code § 40-301.02, a party not in direct contract with the Owner must serve written notice of intention to hold a mechanic’s lien within ninety (90) days after the earlier of (i) completion or (ii) termination of the Contract under which the Work was furnished.
+B. Under D.C.
+Code § 40-301.02(a)(1), a claimant seeking to enforce a mechanic's lien records a notice of intent during construction or within ninety (90) days after the earlier of completion or termination of the project.

 NOW, THEREFORE, Claimant hereby issues this Notice in accordance with applicable law.